…and not just because I spend a lot of time in that area on work travel. I like that kind of music. Here’s their entry:

 Preheat oven to 350 degrees F (175 degrees C).

-In a large skillet, brown beef, onion and garlic in oil over medium high heat until redness is gone.
+In a large skillet, brown beef, onion and garlic in oil over medium high heat until pink is gone.
 Drain off fat.

-In a large mixing bowl combine the tomato sauce, Worcestshire sauce, cabbage, rice and salt.
+In a large mixing bowl combine the tomato sauce, Worcestshire sauce, cabbage, rice, salt, pepper and paprika.
 Add meat mixture and mix all together.
 Pour mixture into a 9×13 inch baking dish.
 Pour broth over mixture and bake in the preheated oven, covered, for 1 hour.
 Stir, replace cover and bake for another 30 minutes.
+Serve hot over buttered noodles and top with sour cream or Greek yogurt.

 It’s a lot of work and requires a lot of dishwork afterward, but man is it ever worth it!